yuyue730/GoLangIntro/README.md

   * Install gin framework by entering command `go get -u github.com/gin-gonic/gin`.
   * Install zap library entering command `go get -u go.uber.org/zap`

+## Install ElasticSearch inside a Docker
+  * Docker is written in `Go` programming language, directly go to `https://hub.docker.com/editions/community/docker-ce-desktop-mac` to download stable version binary of the Docker software.
+  * In mainland China, we need to use a new registry to pull `Docker`'s mirror.
+In `Docker` desktop -> Preferences setup, go to docker engine tab, and add `"registry-mirrors": ["http://f1361db2.m.daocloud.io"]` as a new item in the JSON object.
+When running `docker info`, the new registry mirror is expected to be seen.
+Please go to `https://www.daocloud.io/mirror#accelarator-doc` for more details.
+  * Install Elastic Search in `Docker` by typing in the following command in Terminal.

+    ```
+    docker pull docker.elastic.co/elasticsearch/elasticsearch:7.6.1
+    ```

+  * Run Elastic Search in Single Node mode by typing in the following command in Terminal.

+    ```
+    docker run -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch:7.6.1
+    ```

+  * In Elastic Search, `index` acts as a DB Name and a table and `id` acts like an entry into the table.
+Idea of type was removed in Elastic Search 7.

 ## Project: Implement a `go` web crawler on an car information website
 ### Milestone 1: Single Thread web crawler